dusk-gg/dusk/docs/docs/publishing/making-money.md

 # Making Money

-:::caution
+:::tip
-The creator fund is not yet launched.
-It will launch in October 🥳 We're sharing these docs already with you now so you can get a sneak peek into what's coming.
+The creator fund just launched 🥳 To celebrate the launch, all games will earn 5x for Nov-Dec 2024!
 :::

 We're passionate about supporting indie game devs in making awesome multiplayer games.
 As part of that, we have created a creator fund that pays indie devs a bit of money based on their games' metrics.
 We provide optimized servers and a big audience so you don't need to deal with infrastructure costs or pay for ads.